annakoopenu/data-analysis-votes-for-art/README.md

  ## analyze the votes data and try to guess user's preferences for next art piece to see.
  ### using python and it's 3 libraries: pandas, numpy, matplotlib
  also here https://www.kaggle.com/anako2020/paintings-data-exploration

+using only 3 python's packages
+- pandas
+- numpy
+- matplotlib.pyplot